 - You will then be requested to provide additional information to the School of Education through the following supplementary forms:

 - Selected students will be invited to attend an interview (in person or via Skype).
 At this stage you will also sit a numeracy and literacy assessment, and complete the following forms:

 - All applicants must have a senior (Year 11-13) and a junior (Year 9-10) teaching subject area supported by relevant papers in their degree.

 - Applicants must have at least one appropriate 300-level paper in their senior area and one 200-level paper in their junior area.

 - However, in practice applicants need a range of appropriate papers to teach in their subject areas.
+You are also expected to have good grades.
 We will work with applicants to identify appropriate teaching subjects.

 Structure and content